CameronNemo/systemfd/README.md

 <a href="https://travis-ci.com/mitsuhiko/systemfd"><img src="https://travis-ci.com/mitsuhiko/systemfd.svg?branch=master" alt=""></a>
 <a href="https://crates.io/crates/systemfd"><img src="https://img.shields.io/crates/v/systemfd.svg" alt=""></a>

-`systemfd` is the 1% of systemd that's useful for development.
+`systemfd` is the 1% of systemd that's useful.
 It's a tiny process that opens a bunch of sockets and passes them to another process so that that process can then restart itself without dropping connections.
-For that it uses ths systemd socket passing protocol (`LISTEN_FDS` + `LISTEN_PID`) environment variables on macOS and Linux and a custom protocol on Windows.
+For that it uses the systemd socket passing protocol (`LISTEN_FDS` + `LISTEN_PID`) environment variables on macOS and Linux and a custom protocol on Windows.
 Both are supported by the [listenfd](https://github.com/mitsuhiko/rust-listenfd) crate.